-Government sponsored job training and child care subsidies
+Government sponsored job training and free child care subsidies

 Several federal government agencies are focused on helping people find a job or gain new skills.
 Today’s workforce is very competitive and employers are demanding certain skills and training.
 State and federal programs including One-Stop Career Centers, the Workforce Investment Act, and local employment centers can help the under and unemployed.
 Continue reading One-Stop Career Centers.

 Day and child care assistance is available in all states.
 Many parents struggle with paying for child care expenses while they are working, in school or seeking a new job.
 Government vouchers and subsidies can be obtained which can help a qualified family with paying for a portion of their bills.
 Read more.